trackclean/Pulse/README.md

 ### Key Detection
 If enabled in Settings, the app can detect musical key on demand for selected files or all files.
 Detected keys include a confidence score and can update filenames if the active naming pattern includes `{key}`.

-### BPM Detection
-The desktop build uses aubiotrack (aubio) to estimate BPM and confidence on import when a file path is available.
-BPM can be edited manually on each track.

 ### Silence Analysis
 A dedicated action scans RMS energy in 100 ms windows to flag silent or near-silent files.
 The scan can be run on all files or only the current selection, and it shows progress with cancel support.